Dyadic fractional Sobolev spaces: Embeddings and algebra property: Introduction

 The second main result, shown in Section~\ref{S:algebra_prop}, is a classification of the spaces $H^s_\mathcal{D}(\mathbb{R}^n)$ in terms of the presence (or absence) of the algebra property.
-The latter refers to the question, whether the space is closed under pointwise multiplication and is of particular relevance in the study of non-linear PDEs with power non-linearities, see e.g.~\cite{Caz03} and references therein.
+Specifically, this refers to the question whether the space is closed under pointwise multiplication, which is of importance in the study of non-linear PDEs with a power non-linearity, see e.g.~\cite{Caz03} and references therein.

 \begin{theorem*} Let $0<s<\frac{n}{2}$.
-The space $H^s_\mathcal{D}(\mathbb{R}^n)$ is an algebra if and only if $s>\frac{n}{2}$. \end{theorem*} Again, the result is in complete analogy with the classical one proved by Strichartz in~\cite{Str67}, and it generalizes the corresponding one-dimensional result from~\cite{ARF24}.
+The space $H^s_\mathcal{D}(\mathbb{R}^n)$ is an algebra if and only if $s>\frac{n}{2}$. \end{theorem*} Again, the result is in complete analogy with the classical one proved by Strichartz in~\cite{Str67}, and it generalizes the dyadic result for $n=1$ from~\cite{ARF24}.